-A highly challenging and technical trek in the Everest region- Everest Gokyo Lake Cho La Pass Trek is a dream trip of the adventure lovers around the world.
+A highly challenging and technical trek in the Everest region- Everest Gokyo Lake Cho La Pass Trek is a dream trip for adventure lovers around the world.
 The trek is extremely popular for the scenic features it bears and the destinations it covers passing through the spectacular landscape and the hidden Sherpa valleys.
 The trek marks the single perfect trip that includes the adventure ethos, walking through the steep and icy trail of the Cho La Pass, from the Gokyo valley and trekking to the world’s awe-inspiring destination of Everest base camp.

 After the trip, you may prefer to go to the short and exciting tours to Pokhara and Chitwan.
 Please, have a look.